pimlott/diff-du/README.md

 example, the objects in a `.git` directory are low-level details, and you probably only care about the size of the whole thing.
 This is what the `--prune` option is for.
 If you add `--prune .git` to your command line, `diff-du` treats `.git` directories as a unit.
 Their contents count towards the size of `.git`, but are never displayed.
+(This is different from the `--exclude` option of `du`, which does not count excluded objects at all.)
+The `--prune` option may be given multiple times.
+Only exact matching of a single path component is currently supported.

 Building
 ========